mpinar/MachineLearning/Coursework_Mert_Pinar.md

 ```
 ![threeInputs](https://github.com/mpinar/MachineLearning/blob/master/NN%203%20input%20graph.png?raw=true)

-When the MAPE error test is run on the data of prediction, the calculated error value can be neglected easily, significantly small number.
+When the RMSE error test is run on the data of prediction, the calculated error value can be neglected easily, significantly small number.
 To visualize the trend of the prediction data with the whole graph, both values plotted on the same graph combinationally as shown below;
 ```r
 errorOnNN <- sqrt(mean((exchangeResults$net.result - exchangeRateTest[1:66])^2))